 The end-to-end process to complete an Audax ride.

 Ride entry is made online using the registration calendar.
 The registration page will also contain important information about the ride including the closing date for registration, a link to a RideWithGPS map, the start time/location and whether there is a limit to the number of participants.
 For supported rides, it makes the ride organiser’s life easier to arrange food and support if you don’t leave it to the last minute.
-As part of the registration process, you must confirm that you have read the Terms and Conditions and the Audax Australia Safety Guidelines.
+As part of the registration process, you must confirm that you have read the Terms and Conditions including the Audax Australia Safety Rules.

 The ride fee payment is made via credit card.
 Riders that are not members of Audax Australia pay an additional fee.
 Riders under the age of 18 will need their parent’s or guardian’s permission to enter.
 Riders under the age of 16 must be accompanied by a responsible adult throughout the ride.

 Okay, so you entered the randonnée, your machine is clean and in tip-top condition, ready for the ride, all legal and everything, your route sheet’s been sent to you, you know where the start is, what now?

 Arrive perhaps half an hour prior to the start to collect your brevet card, possibly the route sheet and be available for the organiser’s rider briefing.
 If you arrive late there may be nobody about as Audax riders typically start riding on time!

 A road-worthy bike is a good start.
 Anything recognised as a cycle in the Australian Road Rules is fine, bicycle or tricycle, recumbent or upright, faired or folding.
 The organiser can disqualify riders with unroadworthy bikes.